lakshyatm/Web-page/README.md

 ## E-commerce

-This is basic Ecommerce website where you can buy flat coppons(offer)
+This is basic Ecommerce website where you can buy flat coupons(offer)